 Figure’s marketing highlights a system that relies on blockchain technology to record and store your loan information after approval.
-Though with that technology running well behind the scenes, you aren’t likely to see a difference between a bank that uses traditional technology to store your loan.
+Conventionally, the verification of this information is done manually, but blockchain technology can provide a more efficient and streamlined process.
+Though with that technology running behind the scenes, you aren’t likely to see a difference from a bank that uses traditional technology to store your loan.

-If you qualify for a HELOC, you can borrow up to 80% of the value of your home with:
+If you qualify for a HELOC, you can borrow up to 80% of your home’s value with:

 - Speedy prequalification.
 Fill out a simple online form and be prequalified in minutes with only a soft credit pull.

 - Fast prequalification and funding.
-Get prequalified in minutes and funding quickly after completion of the loans process.
+Get prequalified in minutes and funding quickly after completion of the loan process.

-- Minimal fees.
+- Minimal costs.
 You won’t pay costs to open or maintain an account, an appraisal fee or prepayment penalties for paying your loan off early.